 ACCC member cancer programs are invited to participate in a live Grand Rounds program where a subject matter expert will travel to participating institutions to lead a one-hour accredited session.
 The Grand Rounds will provide the multidisciplinary cancer team with strategies to appropriately incorporate genetic testing and poly (ADP-ribose) polymerase (PARP) inhibitor therapy for patients with metastatic breast cancer (MBC).

-U.S.-based cancer programs and practices have the opportunity to join in a quality improvement (QI) study by testing the new “Dandelion Toolkit” designed to support clear communication, empowering both metastatic breast cancer patients and their healthcare providers.
-Toolkits provided to participants free of charge.
+U.S.-based cancer programs and practices participated in a quality improvement (QI) study by testing the “Dandelion Toolkit” designed to support clear communication, empowering both metastatic breast cancer patients and their healthcare providers.

 ACCC is partnering with AXIS Medical Education in an educational research project to assess the value of a robust, independent, quality-focused educational intervention that aims to improve a community cancer program's quality measures related to management of patients with HER2+ breast cancer (all stages).
 Two ACCC-member Cancer Programs are participating in the project.